top of page

 aaron-newcomb-headshot-2023.jpg

-Much of Dr. Newcomb’s passion for medicine is centered on the treatment of addiction.
-He considers himself a fierce advocate against the implicit bias and stigma attached to this disease.
-A major theme in this struggle has been securing access to treatment with buprenorphine for many of his patients.
-His advocacy has taken many forms for individual cases but 2020 expanded his scope of professional activism as he took on Walmart Corporation and successfully reversed a ban placed on his controlled substance prescribing.
+Much of Dr. Newcomb’s passion for medicine is centered in the treatment of addiction.
+He considers himself a fierce advocate against the bias and stigma attached to this disease.
+A major theme in this struggle has been securing access to treatment with buprenorphine or other misunderstood controlled substance medications for his patients.
+His professional activism has expanded over the past few years to address system-level problems, often driven by stigma and its harmful consequences.
+Much of this work has been accomplished in collaboration with ISAM.
 Dr. Newcomb is convinced that he must continue to work for a culture change on addiction and its treatment to help others access needed care and the freedom of recovery.

 bottom of page